-5.10 The total land developed for employment in the borough in this reporting period has been 6,427.6sqm.
-This represents an increase on last year's reported figure.
-This growth in the amount of developed employment floorspace is due to many larger schemes being completed within the borough, resulting in a notable increase in overall employment floorspace.
+5.10 The total land developed for employment in the borough in this reporting period has been 1,325.4sqm.
+This represents a significant decrease on last year's reported figure.
+Last year's growth in the amount of developed employment floorspace was due to many larger schemes being completed within the borough, resulting in a notable increase in overall employment floorspace.
+During this monitoring period, smaller schemes have been completed resulting in a modest increase in overall employment floorspace.

-Total Amount of Additional Employment Floorspace by Type - by Settlement Type
+Total Amount of Additional Employment Floorspace by Type - by Settlement

 5.11 This indicator has been included to enhance the spatial/location element of monitoring and to move from solely 'land use planning' monitoring.
-The 'Settlement type' refers to the settlement types as defined within the former Regional Spatial Strategy (RSS), and this defines Scarborough as a 'Sub-regional Centre'(7) and Whitby as a 'Principal Town'.
-During this monitoring period, the amount of land developed for employment in Scarborough was 566.7sqm (B1a and B8).
-The amount of land developed for employment in Whitby was 311.5sqm (B1a and B2).
+During this monitoring period, the amount of land developed for employment in Scarborough(6) was 1,034.4sqm (B1a and B8).
+The amount of land developed for employment in Whitby was 80sqm (B1a and B2).